Skip to content

 Financial institutions don't typically charge many fees on CDs.
 However, most charge a fee if you choose to withdraw your money before the term ends.

-Exchange Bank and Trust does not charge an early withdrawal fee.
+Exchange Bank and Trust charges an early withdrawal fee.

 SuperMoney Disclosure: SuperMoney.com is an independent, advertising-supported service.
 The owner of this website may be compensated in exchange for featured placement of certain sponsored products and services, or your clicking on links posted on this website.
 Read more...